Stan & Ollie

 Time Out says

-Steve Coogan is inspired in this biopic about the classic comedy double-act Laurel and Hardy
+Starring John C Reilly and an inspired Steve Coogan, this biopic about the classic comedy double act Laurel and Hardy is a delight.

 Cast and crew